 Create A System that Works.

-I know a lot of teachers put off their holiday shopping or wrapping or cooking or any kind of preparation to get through the end of the semester and it can be really tempting to just scream, “Yes, I’m done!”.
-The problem with that is that you’re only hurting yourself in the end and your mood for the long bleak month of January is not going to be looking so good.
+I know a lot of teachers put off living to get through the end of the semester and it can be really tempting to just scream, “Yes, I’m done!”.
+I’m even going to give you permission to do just that, but come back into the game a few days early.
+If you don’t, the problem is you’re only hurting yourself in the end and your mood for back to school is not going to be looking so good.

 My Secret Weapon